Africave-Team/kippa-senior-flutter-developer-technical-test/README.md

 # How to submit
-To sumbit this assessment please click this link : https://forms.gle/r3qinnGXhgfYBTJE6
+To submit this assessment please click this link : https://forms.gle/r3qinnGXhgfYBTJE6

 TIP: You're expected to do this project in  your own Github Repository (..but I bet you already knew that master🥷🏾)